 We have chronicled right here on this program.

-One guy takes a picture of top secret uh of a top secret submarine for his own benefit, and he gets a year in jail.
+One guy takes a picture of a top secret submarine for his own benefit, and he gets a year in jail.

-All these people end up going to jail for far less severe examples than what we have James Comey there on tape, admitting to, which is why I'm saying today, James Comey that they need to go.
+All these people end up going to jail for far less severe examples than what we have James Comey there on tape admitting to, which is why I'm saying today, James Comey, they need to go.

-This guy, Andrew McCabe, remember the five hundred thousand dollars, Terry McCulloff ends up in this investigation, one of the biggest supporters of Hillary Clinton.
+This guy, Andrew McCabe, remember the $500,000, Terry McAuloff, ends up in this investigation, one of the biggest supporters of Hillary Clinton.

 And the person that is responsible for helping Hillary get off the hook the first time is this guy, Andrew McCabe.

-He was promoted to FBI deputy director and supervised the investigation of Clinton not long after Terry McCulloff, big friend of the Clintons, Virginia governor, through his pack, contributed six hundred and seventy-five thousand dollars to McCabe's wife for a long shot bid at a congressional seat.
+He was promoted to FBI deputy director and supervised the investigation of Clinton not long after Terry McCullough, big friend of the Clintons, Virginia governor, through his PAC, contributed $675,000 to McCabe's wife for a long shot bid at a congressional seat.

 That is unprecedented money for a congressional seat.

-And then, of course, we've got Loretta Lynch meeting on the tarmac in the private jet with Bill Clinton.
+And then, of course, we've got Loretta Lynch meeting on the tarmac and the private jet with Bill Clinton.

-On top of all of this, this is always smelled to high heaven.
+On top of all of this, this has always smelled to high heaven.

 Let me tell you what I think is really happening here.

-You know, the whole the whole process is, you know, Ed Henry saying, Did you wipe the server clean?
+You know, the whole process is, you know, Ed Henry saying, did you wipe the server clean?

 Hillary, you mean like with like a cloth, Ed?